CAST-genomics/panCT/docs/formats/walks.rst

    * - node ID
      - The second column contains the ID of the node
    * - sample IDs
-     - Any other columns will contain the IDs of samples with a haplotype that passed through this node
+     - Any other columns will contain the IDs of samples with a haplotype that passed through this node.

+Each sample ID will have a colon and integer appended to it.
+The integer will denote the chromosomal strand of the sample that the walk belongs to.

 Examples
 ~~~~~~~~